TFOMSNSO/Snilsing/README.md

 Go to Java-FX tab, select main class (SpringJavafx) and change value of **native bundle** to **all**<br>
 Now you can build artifact by choosing *Build Artifacts...* -> *Artifact name* -> *build* <br>
-Here we get application with included JRE
+Here we get an application with included JRE.